wn-doolittle/caliper-spec/caliper.md

 The [Event](#event) types and [Entity](#entity) "describes" that constitute an envelope's `data` payload messages MUST be represented as [JSON-LD](http://json-ld.org/spec/latest/json-ld/).

-When representing an [Event](#event) as [JSON-LD](http://json-ld.org/spec/latest/json-ld/), a `@context` key MUST be embedded in the document with a value that references the external IMS Global Caliper [Context](http://purl.imsglobal.org/ctx/caliper/v1p1).
+When representing an [Event](#event) as [JSON-LD](http://json-ld.org/spec/latest/json-ld/), a `@context` key MUST be embedded in the document with a value that references the external IMS Caliper [Context](http://purl.imsglobal.org/ctx/caliper/v1p1).

-When representing an [Entity](#entity)  as [JSON-LD](http://json-ld.org/spec/latest/json-ld/), a `@context` key MUST be embedded in the document with a value that references the external IMS Global Caliper context document [http://purl.imsglobal.org/ctx/caliper/v1p1](http://purl.imsglobal.org/ctx/caliper/v1p1).
+When representing an [Entity](#entity)  as [JSON-LD](http://json-ld.org/spec/latest/json-ld/), a `@context` key MUST be embedded in the document with a value that references the external IMS Caliper context document [http://purl.imsglobal.org/ctx/caliper/v1p1](http://purl.imsglobal.org/ctx/caliper/v1p1).
 In cases where an Entity's local context duplicates the active context of an [Event](#event) of which it is a part, the Entity's `@context` property SHOULD be omitted.

 #### Example
 ``` json